baptistepras/nba_mvp_prediction/README.md

 See below for some examples (not exhaustive, there are many more possibilities of parameters and modules to be used).

-Note to future people: if you are using this project after 2026 and want to include new data,change the parameter `MAX_YEAR = 2026` in `train_models.py` before.
+Note to future people: if you are using this project after 2026 and want to include new data,change the parameter `MAX_YEAR = 2026` in all the files before.

 1. **Download and preprocess raw data**
    ```